eviltik/shoelace-lit-boilerplate/README.md

 * some simples pages
 * a theme changer using localstorage
+* a material symbol custom component
 * a login page
+* a fake filtered list but having a "loading" step
 * client side routing using @vaading/router
   * handle 404
 * webpack reverse proxy